 If the person delivering the testimonial is comfortable, they could learn their lines ahead of time and recite them on camera.
-Otherwise, use a teleprompter, a display device that keeps the speaker on track and on script.
-You don’t have to invest in a teleprompter - a laptop held at the side of the camera can work just as well.
+Otherwise, use a teleprompter - a display device that keeps the speaker on track and on script.
+A laptop held at the side of the camera can work just as well as a teleprompter.

 Have a filming device

-The technology of this age has made the smartphone a cool tool and almost anything can be filmed with one.
+The technology of the times has made the smartphone a cool tool and almost anything can be filmed with one.
 As your video will be viewed widescreen, be sure to flip the phone to its side, horizontally - it's the ideal way to shoot.

 Client generated content

 Find out if your clients are willing to shoot the video themselves, if it suits them better.
 They can then give it to you for editing, production and branding.
 If you have a specific filming location in mind - your workplace or a spot that reflects your brand, direct your clients there.
 Select a location with lots of natural light and one that’s quiet enough for the audio to be heard.